jyztintan/tp/docs/UserGuide.md

 <u>Filter by Tag format:</u> `filter t/TAG`

 - Returns the list of clients with the specified tag(s).
-- Tag input should be valid - "Buyer" or "Seller".
+- Tag input should be valid and non-empty - "Buyer" or "Seller".
 - The search is **case-insensitive**.
   - `filter t/buyer` matches person with tag "Buyer".
 - **Inclusive matching** of persons with multiple tags, as long as they possess the